Firius0408/MasterTutoring/README.md

 Mastered Tutors offers cheap, convenient, and effective educational help by providing a platform to connect students with others like them.
-Those looking to tutor can signup through Mastered Tutors through a pain-free registration and receive consistent opportunities to tutor.Those looking for tutoring can find a tutor at a convenient time for them.
+Those looking to tutor can signup through Mastered Tutors through a pain-free registration and receive consistent opportunities to tutor.
+Those looking for tutoring can find a tutor at a convenient time for them.

 ## Technologies and Architecture